wadhah101/GL5-ethics-project/README.md

 # GL5-ethics-project

-## Presentation

-Hello.
-Artificial intelligence in china is used to monitor people and they are good at detecting your face and the government is evil.

-Thank you for your attention. presentation is over

 ## Introduction

 Before diving into the rise of artificial intelligence in china we need to explore the existing policies and political climate in china but even before that I like to mention a novel called 1984 and leave you to draw the parallels